reveng007/C2_Server/README.md

 $ pip install -r requirement.txt
 ```

-## Now, you are all set, but how to use this scripts ?
+## Now, we are all set, but how to use this scripts ?

 At first move the rev_shell.py script to the trgt machine, linux or windows (above 7).
 Then back in the attacker machine, run the server script: